DominoKit/domino-ui/README.md

 - Editors framework.
 - UI Binder

-### Restructure CSS and Themeing
+### Restructure CSS and Theming

-- [ ] Restructure the CSS allowing easy themeing, writing a new theme by the uusers should be easy.
+- [ ] Restructure the CSS allowing easy theming, writing a new theme by the users should be easy.

 - [ ] Simplify the injection of the css resources.